fabric8io/fabric8/app/site/readme-build.md

 Examples
 --------

-Build Fuse Fabric and run the smoke and basic integration tests
+Build fabric8 and run the smoke and basic integration tests

     > mvn -Dts.basic clean install

-Build Fuse Fabric and run all tests
+Build fabric8and run all tests

     > mvn -Dts.all clean install